 5. Sales skills

 With many stores closed temporarily or even permanently, many companies are eager to hire people with strong sales skills.
 They can ensure that customers keep coming back, even in difficult economic times.
-The hard skills you need to sell include experience with sales software, you must be able to close the deal, have product knowledge and know sales techniques through social media.
+The hard skills you need to sell include experience with sales software, you must have the ability to close the deal, product knowledge, and knowing sales techniques through social media.

 Truly exceptional sales skills are often developed through a lot of experience, but you can best learn the basics with online training sales techniques.
 If there is a sales department in your own organization, or if you have a friend or acquaintance who works in sales, be sure to ask for insider tips too!

 So these are our top 5 hard skills for 2021!
 Now that you know what employers are looking for this year, it’s time to start working on your skills so you can land that dream job or get that well-deserved promotion.